-I grew up in a community where no one ever asked ‘What is Ramadhan and why do Muslims fast?’, because many non-muslims in our social circle had friends or relatives who were observant muslims and it was a part of every day life.
+I grew up in a community where no one ever asked ‘What is Ramadhan?’ or ‘Why do Muslims fast?’.
+Many non-muslims acquaintances or friends in our social circle had relatives who were observant muslims and it was a part of every day life.

 What is Ramadhan?

-It is a period of increased religious devotion and deep spiritual reflection and contemplation; of self-restraint and self-control over physical appetites.
-A time during which we strive to guard ourselves against sin and sinful actions while increasing our performance of good deeds.
+- The month of Ramadhan is a period of increased religious devotion and deep spiritual reflection and contemplation; of self-restraint and self-control over physical appetites.
+It is a time during which we strive to guard ourselves against sin and sinful actions while increasing our performance of good deeds.
 An opportunity to reboot our lives and apply ourselves to consistency and timeliness in our prayers and reading of the Quran.

 Why do muslims fast?